UPHL-BioNGS/Cecret/README.md

 </details>

-# **A FILE THAT THE END USER/YOU CAN COPY AND EDIT IS FOUND AT [configs/cecret_config_template.config](configs/cecret_config_template.config)**
+**A FILE THAT THE END USER CAN COPY AND EDIT IS FOUND AT [configs/cecret_config_template.config](configs/cecret_config_template.config)**

 This file contains all of the configurable parameters with their default values.
-If you are using some sort of cloud or HPC setup, I highly recommend you copy this and edit it appropriately.
+Use `'-c'` to specify the edited config file.
+If the **End User** is using some sort of cloud or HPC setup, it is highly recommended that this file is copied and edited appropriately.
 A limited list of parameters is listed below:

 ### input and output directories
 * params.reads = workflow.launchDir + '/reads'
 * params.single_reads = workflow.launchDir + '/single_reads'
 * params.fastas = workflow.launchDir + '/fastas'
-* params.outdir = workflow.launchDir + "/cecret"
+* params.outdir = workflow.launchDir + '/cecret'

 ### reference files for SARS-CoV-2 with artic V3 primers (part of the github repository)
 * params.reference_genome = workflow.projectDir + "/configs/MN908947.3.fasta"